The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: Introduction

 This paper is organized as follows.
-In section 2 we fix some notation.
-In Section 3 we classify the compact embedded constant mean curvature surfaces in such a $\mathcal M,$ i.e., we prove an Alexandrov type theorem for doubly periodic $H$-surfaces (see Theorem $\ref{alexandrov}).$ In section 4 we construct some examples of periodic minimal surfaces in $\hr.$ In section 5 we prove a multi-valued Rado theorem for small perturbations of the helicoid (see Theorem $\ref{rado}$).
+In Section \ref{preliminaries}, we introduce some notation.
+In Section \ref{sec-alexandrov}, we classify the compact embedded constant mean curvature surfaces in the space $\mathcal M,$ that is, we prove an Alexandrov type theorem for doubly periodic $H$-surfaces (see Theorem $\ref{alexandrov}).$ In Section \ref{sec-examples}, we construct some examples of periodic minimal surfaces in $\hr.$ In Section \ref{sec-rado}, we prove a multi-valued Rado theorem for small perturbations of the helicoid (see Theorem $\ref{rado}$).

 { \begin{Ak} This work is part of the author's Ph.D. thesis at IMPA.
 The author would like to express her sincere gratitude to her advisor Prof. Harold Rosenberg for his constant encouragement and guidance throughout the preparation of this work.
-The author was financially suported by CNPq-Brazil. \end{Ak}}
+The author was financially suported by CNPq-Brazil and IMPA. \end{Ak}}